 It is clear that the hotel does not meet that criteria, given the outline of events that I noted from the outset.

 I would normally advise someone where there are numerous consumer laws involved not to use all of their ammunition at once and to play the long game by falling back on different consumer laws to buckle the firm eventually.

 On a separate note, I wrote about the importance of great customer service recently and spoke about Thomas Cook and Jet2 on another blog here.
-It’s quite striking that Thomas Cook’s reputation for customer service is mediocre and they are in financial difficulty whereas Jet2 have won awards for their customer service and are continually expanding and introducing new flights and routes.
+It’s quite striking that Thomas Cook’s reputation for customer service is mediocre and they were in financial difficulty at the time, whereas Jet2 have won awards for their customer service and are continually expanding and introducing new flights and routes.

 Are you surprised that Thomas Cook no longer exists?
 What bad experiences have you had with travel companies?